 Drinking water helps to regulate body temperature, prevent infections, deliver nutrients to cells and keep joints lubricated, according to CNN.
-Conversely, soda is a cheap food that can make you fat.
+Conversely, soda is a cheap drink that can have negative health consequences.
 Soda is packed with sugar, which can lead to health problems including adverse metabolic effects.

 Observe ‘Meatless Monday’

-“Adding a meatless Monday — or whatever day you prefer — to your week will not only help you add more vegetables to your diet, but it can also help you cut your grocery budget,” said Seti.
+“Adding a meatless Monday — or whatever day you prefer — to your week will not only help you add more vegetables to your diet, but it can also help you cut your grocery budget,” Seti said.
 “Protein-rich options like beans and mushrooms are less expensive than meat and are packed with nutrients.”

 Beans are a good example of a food item that’s good for you and your wallet.
-At 99 cents for a can, you can eat healthy for $1 or less.
+At $1 for a can, you can eat healthy for just a buck.

 More From GOBankingRates